Teaching Students to Question the Machine: An AI Literacy Intervention Improves Students' Regulation of LLM Use in a Science Task: Results

-Rejecting underspecified prompts improved performance in both groups, whereas rejecting well-specified prompts reduced performance in the control group but not in the intervention group, yielding a significant group difference in the reject–accept contrast ($p = .009$; Fig.~\ref{fig:triptic2}A).
-This suggests that the intervention helped students replace even well-specified prompts without a reliable performance penalty.
+We next examined whether students' regulatory behaviors were associated with final answer quality.
+For well-specified prompts, rejecting rather than accepting the suggested prompt was costly in the control group but not in the intervention group.
+The reject-minus-accept contrast differed significantly between groups ($M=-4.29$ in control vs. $M=1.61$ in intervention; Welch $t=2.83$, $p=.009$, $d=0.91$; Fig.~\ref{fig:triptic2}A).
+This suggests that control students often replaced well-specified prompts with less effective alternatives, whereas intervention students could reformulate prompts without a comparable performance penalty.

-Students in both groups were more accurate at judging the correctness of AI responses when prompts were well-specified rather than underspecified; however, this benefit was significantly larger in the intervention group than in the control group ($\times$ condition interaction, $p = .012$; Fig.~\ref{fig:triptic2}B).
-They were also much more likely to ask follow-up questions when accepted initial prompts were underspecified (59.2\% vs. 27.9\%, p < 0.001; Fig.~\ref{fig:triptic2}C), with no group difference for well-specified prompts.
-Crucially, in the intervention group this behavior translated into higher-quality answers (approximately $+5$ points out of $20$), whereas no such benefit was observed in the control group (interaction $p = .038$).
+For underspecified prompts, rejected trials scored higher than accepted trials descriptively in both groups, but the between-group difference in this contrast was not significant ($p=.194$).
+Because follow-up questions are especially relevant when students initially accept an underspecified prompt, we examined this subset directly.
+Among students who accepted underspecified prompts, follow-up-question rate was more strongly associated with final answer quality in the intervention group than in the control group ($b=6.43$, 95\% CI [0.36, 12.50], $p=.038$).
+Within the intervention group, this behavior was associated with higher-quality answers (approximately $+5$ points out of 20), whereas no such benefit was observed in the control group.

-Together, these results show that the intervention improved students’ ability to evaluate prompt adequacy, assess output correctness, and adapt their interaction when initial responses were insufficient.
-Complete analyses are provided in the SM S5.3--S5.5.